 Who Is Suitable For A Therapeutic Community?

-Therapeutic communities are becoming more popular in the addiction treatment field and are considered a particularly effective module of treatment in achieving and maintaining long term recovery from alcoholism and drug addiction.
+Therapeutic communities are becoming more popular in the addiction treatment field.
+Thye are considered particularly effective in achieving and maintaining long term recovery from alcoholism and drug addiction.

 Therapeutic communities are best suited to: